 With reference back to my friend’s short reply about things being insane, I couldn’t help but reflect on the definition of Insanity: Repeating the same behavior and expecting different results.

 With this thought in mind, and influenced by a recent Trust Insights PDF titled 2020 Data-Driven Marketing Trends, I want to summarize and reflect on a few of the key trends and points identified in the PDF and how these insights can help steer strategic thinking as we turn the corner into 2020 and beyond.

-Trust Insights is a highly regarded data-driven marketing and PR thought leadership group, one well respected for its application of data in determining optimal strategies for steering successful marketing programs.
+Trust Insights is a highly regarded data-driven marketing and PR thought leadership group, one well respected for its application of data in determining optimal strategies, such as using a S.W.O.T.
+Analysis (Strengths, Weaknesses, Opportunities, Threats) for steering successful marketing programs.

 The 2020 Data-Driven Marketing Trends report looks at 12 different sets of topics related to key marketing activities that most of us work with on a daily basis.
 I won’t cover all of the 12 points in this blog post, but if you’re interested in other trends not covered here (including Instagram and Email Marketing trends), you can download a PDF of the entire report at this link.

 Trust Insights examined 2,316 Facebook brand pages that published a total of 6,034,384 Facebook posts.
 It’s important to note that these were not paid or boosted posts.
 The goal of the research was to get a sense of how organic (non-paid) brand page posts perform with regards to the key ROI Engagement qualifier.